MileHacker Logo

 Avoid Discussion On

-• Avoid discussing Quebec's independence movement unless you are invited by locals.
+• Avoid discussing Quebec's independence movement unless invited by locals.

 • Approach sensitive topics with utmost consideration and diplomacy.

-• Never assume all Quebecers speak English; always commence with "Bonjour."
+• Never assume all Quebecers speak English; always begin with "Bonjour."

 General Awareness